-These are split fractures of the femoral head that involve the articular surface.
+These fractures involve the articular surface.
 They disturb both the blood supply and the congruity of the articular surface.
-They are very often associated with a hip joint dislocation.
+They are very often associated with hip joint dislocation.
 The combination with an acetabular (posterior wall) fracture is also frequently seen.

 In general, fractures of the femoral head are associated with dislocation of the hip.
 In 90% of cases, the dislocations are posterior and in 10% anterior.

 An unreduced dislocation is an emergency because it threatens the blood supply to the femoral head.
 It may also be accompanied by pressure on a major nerve.

-AP and lateral views of the hip, and Judet views of the pelvis.
-The most accurate information comes from a CT.
+AP and lateral views of the hip and Judet views of the pelvis are needed after closed reduction of the hip.
 The diagnosis is often missed in case of small fractures, but even larger fractures are not always apparent on a standard pelvic x-ray.